122: Labour's Freebies and The End of the Peers Show

 He's real and he sits on the bench next to Lady Garden.

-So there's forty-nine Conservatives, four Labour, four Lib Dem and thirty-five crossbenchers.
+So, there's 49 Conservatives, four Labour, four Lib Dem, and 35 crossbenchers.

-And they have to say you have to say, Well, look, you're gonna be have to be a Lib Dem hereditary peer.
+And basically, what happens is when one of them dies or now retires, there's a by-election, and they have to say, you have to say, well, well, look, you're going to have to be a Lib Dem hereditary peer.

 So the people who are motivated to put themselves up for those elections do actually tend to turn up.